JavaShopee/GitCommands/readme.txt

 not work in that case.
 Files only added in working rep once will be visible through this command.

-IF there is no file in working area, it will show the diff b/w staging area and working area

-Differece between the files in working dir and local rep
+IF there is no file in working area, it will show the diff b/w staging area and working area Differece between the files in working dir and local rep
+>>git diff --staged

+Above is used to find difference between working area and stage area Remove file from working area git rm Third.txt